ajayapra/legendary-broccoli/README.md

 $ catkin_make
 $ source devel/setup.bash
 ```
-# Executing Publisher and Listener
+# Executing OWM API Publisher and Listener
-Make sure you do $ source devel/setup.bash in every new terminal
+Make sure you do `$ source devel/setup.bash` in every new terminal

+Install pyowm(Open Weather map API) using pip
+`$ pip install pyowm`

 In one terminal
 `$ roscore`